socomsystems/documentation/user_manual/files/access_webdav.rst

 2. Right-click on **Computer** entry and select **Map network drive...** from the drop-down menu.
 3. Choose a local network drive to which you want to map Nextcloud.
-4. Specify the address to your Nextcloud instance, followed by **/remote.php/dav/files/USERNAME/**.
+4. Specify the address to your cyfrSpaces instance, followed by **/remote.php/dav/files/USERNAME/**.

   For example::